NaveItay/collatz_conjecture_kubernetes_cluster/README.md

   - 4. Create a docker-compose.yaml
   - 5. Build Process
   - 6. Starting the app
-  - 7. Install Kubernetes command-line tool (kubectl)
+  - 7. Install Kubernetes command-line tool (kubectl) and add it to PATH env variables

 <p>
 <br />